XDC-Community/docs/learn/how-to-articles/how-to-use-truffle-and-ganache-to-create-defi-app.md

 ---

 For more information about Truffle Suite, Please Visit [Truffle Suite Documentation](https://trufflesuite.com/docs/truffle/).<br>
-For more information about XinFin Network, Please Visit [XDC Network Documentation on GitBook](https://docs.xdc.org/).<br>
+For more information about XDC Network, Please Visit [XDC Community Documentation on GitBook](https://docs.xdc.community/).<br>
-Resources used during the deployment of the DeFi App can be found at [FarmToken Contract Folder](./FarmToken).
+Resources used during the deployment of the DeFi App can be found at [FarmToken Contract Folder](https://github.com/XDC-Community/docs/tree/main/how-to/DeFi/Truffle/FarmToken/contracts).